 - Trained over 4,000 people across the country in research-based messaging by the FrameWorks Institute to counter negative stereotypes of older people and to advocate adoption of age-friendly policies.

 In 2019, Janine created the Age-Friendly Workplace Initiative, to “reframe” older workers to business leaders and to make businesses more aware of the benefits of intergenerational workplaces, and On the Same Page, a campaign to encourage intergenerational conversations about ageism.
-This year, Janine partnered with the local PBS station to produce and broadcast a series of intergenerational conversations about critical topics, including the role of the arts in advancing social justice, digital divides during Covid-19, health equity and ageism.
+In 2020, Janine partnered with the local PBS station to produce and broadcast a series of intergenerational conversations about critical topics, including the role of the arts in advancing social justice, digital divides during Covid-19, health equity and ageism.

 Janine served two terms on the Denver Commission on Aging, where she facilitated a strategic planning process to help Denver become an age-friendly community and initiated the Commission’s social media presence to challenge the stereotype that older adults are digitally incompetent.
 In 2018, she earned the Mayor’s Diversity and Inclusion award for her advocacy for older adults.

 In 2021, Janine launched an Anti-Ageist Birthday Card campaign, encouraging makers and givers to give cards that celebrate instead of denigrate aging, as well as an Age-friendly Health Care campaign directed at older people, health care providers and systems.
 She has partnered with other organizations on a policy agenda that includes strengthening workplace age discrimination laws, and ensuring that workforce development policies and programs are inclusive of people of all ages.

 Committed to leveraging the talents of people of all ages to benefit community, Janine currently chairs the Encore Network Leadership Council.
 Her favorite saying: “We are the leaders we are looking for.”